d2l-ai/d2l-en/chapter_explainability/explainability-overview.md

 from sklearn import linear_model
 ```

-## The Heart Disease Dataset
+## Heart Disease Prediction

+In this heart disease prediction example, we will compare a linear classifier with an MLP classifier with regard to prediction accuracy and how easily they can be understood.

+### Dataset
+The [heart disease dataset](https://archive.ics.uci.edu/ml/datasets/heart+disease) that we will use is obtained from the UCI machine learning repository.
 Heart disease is one of the major causes of death globally.
-Leading risk factors for heart disease include high blood pressure, diabetes, unhealthy cholesterol level, etc. The [heart disease dataset](https://archive.ics.uci.edu/ml/datasets/heart+disease) that we will use is obtained from the UCI machine learning repository.
+Leading risk factors for heart disease include high blood pressure, diabetes, unhealthy cholesterol level, etc. Automating the heart disease prediction process can potentially help reduce clinical costs.
+Yet, a poor clinical decision on this can lead to unacceptable consequences.

 As usual, the first step is to read the dataset and split it into training and testing sets.

 ```{.python .input}
 class HeartDiseaseData(d2l.DataModule):  #@save